phummelen/littertagger-docs/documentation/docs/en/20_Taking-Pictures.md

 Taking a photo usually doesn't need much explanation: open your phone's camera and snap a picture.
 However, for litter photos, consider the following:

 ## GPS Location:
-We accept photos without GPS, but including a location can add value.
-Set your device to save GPS with your photo if you want this feature.
+We accept photos without GPS, since those photos can tell a story as well, but including a location adds extra value.
+Set your device to save GPS with your photo.
 Date and time are automatically saved.

 ## Photo Review:
-You review your photo to assign characteristics since you know best what's in it.
-Ensure the photo is suitable for others to view by following these guidelines:
+During the process of adding characteristics to the photo you, (or somebody else in future, maybe) will use the photo to see what is on it.
+In order to be best able to add the characteristics, try to follow these guidelines:

-- Avoid recognizable people unless it's yourself.
+- Avoid recognizable people in the photo unless it's yourself.
 - Focus on the litter item, taking close-up shots.
 - Capture brand names clearly, if available.
 - Show context if relevant (for instance take a wider shot to show the nature with the litter in it).